 - Great For Stuffing: The stuffable KONG Extreme is even more enticing when treat filled with bits of kibble, peanut butter, KONG Easy Treat, Snacks or Ziggies.
 Dishwasher safe for easy clean up.
 Bonus:...

 No list would be complete without the Kong.
 The Kong is the perfect interactive dog toy as it’s so versatile and can be used without or without treats.

-As a throw toy for a fetch game, as the unusual shape makes for an unpredictable bounce that dogs love.
-It can also be filled with treats or smeared with peanut butter for dogs that are new to puzzle toys.
+You can use it as a throw toy for a fetch game, as the unusual shape makes for an unpredictable bounce that dogs love.
+You can also fill this dog puzzle with treats or smear the outside with peanut butter for dogs that are new to puzzle toys.

-And once your dog is working for food, you can stuff the Kong with kibble or treats and freeze it to make a long-lasting and challenging popsicle for your dog to enjoy.
+Once your dog is working for food, you can stuff the Kong with kibble or treats and freeze it to make a long-lasting and challenging popsicle for your dog to enjoy.
 Or you can even hide a favorite dog toy inside for your dog to discover.

 Made from durable rubber, the Kong is made especially for strong chewers.
 It’s worth noting that no toy is entirely chew-proof, but it does hold up well to most dogs.

-- Toy, treat dispenser and interactive feeder all in one
+- Dog toy, treat dispenser, and interactive dog feeder all in one

 - Suitable for dry and wet food

 - Tough and safe

-- Dog can be left alone to enjoy on its own (with caution)
+- A dog can be left alone to enjoy on its own (with caution)

 - Perfect for the novice and experienced dogs as you can alter the difficulty

 - It’s hard to find one – apart from it isn’t completely chew-proof

 This is a great treat dispensing interactive dog toy that you can enjoy with your dog.
-Once you’ve helped them work out what to do initially, but once they’ve got the hang of it, they will be happy to keep spinning those bones.
+You may have to help them work out what to do initially, but once they’ve got the hang of it, they will be happy to keep spinning those test tubes.

-Although we would suggest that this toy is always used with supervision as it’s not chew-proof, it will give your dog a mental workout and is fun too.
+Although we would suggest that this toy is always used with supervision as it’s not chew-proof, it will give your dog plenty of mental stimulation and fun.